This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Venom Glands and Delivery Systems

-- Delivery Mechanism: Venom travels through ducts to hollow fangs for precise injection into prey.
+- Fang Mechanisms: Venom travels through specialized ducts to hollow fangs, guaranteeing precise venom injection into prey.
+This design prevents accidental self-envenomation.

 Target-specific Action of Snake Venom